miia/dumbledore/doc/5-synthesis.md

     - it is possible to choose a different wire load model from the default (a less optimistic one has been used in order to partially compensate for the layout phase);
     - clock gating is deactivated by default.
 - for each iteration (each one aiming at a different target clock period), some slack is left while optimizing timing; all this slack is used in a second optimization run, to minimize power consumption (i.e., try to obtain the best possible timing, then use all the available slack to optimize power as much as possible, until there is no more slack).
-- in this way, each iteration obtains a new Pareto point on the timing-power plane.
+- in this way, each iteration obtains a new Pareto point on the timing-power plane.+;
+- timing, power and area reports are generated for every synthesis run.

-This allowed to trace the Pareto curve shown in figure TODO.
+Data were extracted from the reports using the bash script extract_data_from_reports.sh, and plotted using gnuplot; this allowed to trace the Pareto curve shown in figure TODO.

 ## A note about the max capacitance / max fanout constraints ##